PM-Notes/Prince2/README.md

 3. Authorise Stage or Exception Plan
 - Approves the plans for the next stage, or if in Exception, the Exception Plan will require approval.
 4. Give Ad-Hoc direction
-- Covers the informal communication with rthe Project Board
+- Covers the informal communication with the Project Board
 - And enables them to respond to reports during a stage
 5. Authorise project closure
 - Enables the Project Board to be sure that the project has been completed to their satisfaction, before disbanding the project team and infrastructure.
-- If the project has been closed prematurely, this process is still compelted to make sure the project is brought to an end in a efficent manner.
+- If the project has been closed prematurely, this process is still completed to make sure the project is brought to an end in a efficient manner.

 ### DP Process Objectives

 - There is authority to initiate the project
 - There is authority to deliver the projects products
 - The necessary management and control is provided and the project remains viable.